← Back Published on

 To view such sickly hues of pain and truth —

-When the red of that life so softly lived, now dead,
+The red blood of a life so softly lived — now dead —

 Confined to the blank white pages of your head.